LucasAyoub/LucasAyoub/README.md

  ## About Me: 🌟
 <div>
-- I'm a Python, Java and JavaScript Developer.
-I work constantly to always be learning something new and improving what I'm already good at, in order to improve my work and develop better solutions for my company
+• I'm a Python, Java and JavaScript Developer.
+I work constantly to always be learning something new and improving what I'm already good at, in order to improve my work and develop better solutions for my company.
+•

 </div>

  ## Skills: 💻